cloudmesh-community/book/chapters/in/ai-rest.md

-As mentioned earlier, we will use scikit-learn feature selection modules CountVectorizer and TfidfTransformer to transform the text into numerical feature vectors and downscale weights for words that occur in many data points but are less informative (like 'a', 'is', 'the etc.)
+As mentioned earlier, we will use scikit-learn feature selection modules CountVectorizer and TfidfTransformer to transform the text into numerical feature vectors and downscale weights for words that occur in many data points but are less informative (like 'a', 'is', 'the', etc.)

 ```python